JimmyKenMerchant/raspi_pico/README.md

 * "pedal_sideband" is hinted by a rotating fan which changes your voice.
 This effect by a rotating fan can be described by a Fourier transform, i.e., you add a pulsating wave to produce a sideband like a radio wave.
 In my testing, sine waves have harmonics by this pedal.
 Note that I renamed this pedal from "pedal_chorus" to "pedal_sideband", and I think this pedal is identified as an octave pedal.
 It's made from the mouse-on-a-wall approach for the chorus effect with my idea.
 I recommend this pedal not just for guitars, but also for basses.
 Fundamentally, this effect is like the system of synthesizers.
 To make this function on an analogue circuit, this would be a ring modulator.
 Outputs are added the pulsating wave.
 ADC0 is for the audio input, ADC1 is for the speed of the oscillator, and ADC2 is for the threshold to start the oscillator.
 Frequencies of main pulsating wave and sub pulsating wave are fixed so far.
 There are output modes.
 The low state on GPIO14 sets the regular gain, and the low state on GPIO15 sets the high gain.

 * "pedal_chorus" is using a delay without feedback.
 However, to get the spatial expanse, we need an oscillator and another delay, i.e., this pedal is simulating a pair of stereo speakers which output the delay alternately with an oscillator, and the function of the speakers is also simulating a rotary speaker too.
+Besides, a rotary speaker is also simulating sound reflections in a hall too.
 ADC0 is for the audio input, ADC1 is for the speed of the oscillator, and ADC2 is for the distance between L and R. One of two outputs is L, and another is R which is delayed to simulate the distance of two speakers (another is also inverted for balanced monaural).
 This pedal uses a lot of processes and it spends 10us with +-5us and up to 20us per sampling cycle (this measurement uses USB output that would use the inner bus).

 * "pedal_reverb" is using a delay with feedback.
 ADC0 is for the audio input, ADC1 is for the mixing rate of the dry = current and the wet = delay (Dial 0 is the loudest volume), and ADC2 is for the room size (delay time).